USS Saint Paul (CA-73): Post-Korea

 In late 1963 through summer 1964, as one of the only World War II cruisers still in commission and still in her wartime all-gun configuration (several others were in commission, but had been extensively modernized into guided missile cruisers), Saint Paul was extensively used in the filming of the motion picture In Harm's Way, starring John Wayne.
-In the movie, it is apparent that the ship has been slightly modified according to the standard of the Baltimore class - the front 5-inch cannon turret has been removed, leading to the larger gap between the bridge and second 8-inch turret, so in the movie the cruiser no longer has 12 5-inch guns, but only 10 5-inch guns.
-In addition, her original 40mm quadruple turrets had been replaced with 3-inch twin turrets.
+In the movie, it is apparent that the ship has been slightly modified according to the standard of the Baltimore class - the front 5-inch gun turret has been removed, leading to the larger gap between the bridge and second 8-inch gun turret, so in the movie the cruiser no longer has 12 5-inch guns, but only 10 5-inch guns.
+In addition, her original 40mm quadruple mounts had been replaced with 3-inch twin mounts.
 The ship was never mentioned by her actual name (her large hull number on the bow was painted over), but was simply referred to as "Old Swayback" and was supposedly commanded by Wayne's character as a captain, served as his flagship as a rear admiral, and was later sunk during a crucial battle with the Japanese.

 St. Pauls forward 8"/55 caliber (203-mm) guns fire at enemy targets ashore in North Vietnam in October 1966 during the Vietnam War.

 After her movie filming stint was over, she assumed duties as 1st Fleet flagship and did not return to WestPac until 1966.
 From that year, she made five successful deployments with the 7th Fleet in operations off North and South Vietnam, providing gunfire support to allied troops.
 Reminiscent of her Korean operations, Saint Paul was hit on 1 September 1967 by a shell which struck her starboard bow, near the water line.
 None of her crew was injured; and her engineers repaired the slight damage, enabling her to continue her mission.
 For her service, Saint Paul earned the Navy Unit Commendation and two Meritorious Unit Commendations.

 Saint Paul shelling Vietnam in 1969.

 At San Diego, California on 7 December 1970, Saint Paul began inactivation procedures.
 She sailed to Bremerton, Washington, on 1 February 1971, where she was decommissioned on 30 April after 26 continuous years of active service to her country, and was placed in reserve with the Puget Sound Group of the Pacific Reserve Fleet.

 Saint Paul was the last all-gun Baltimore-class cruiser in US Navy service while and soldiered on until 1980 as Albany-class guided missile cruisers.

 Struck from the Naval Vessel Register on 31 July 1978, Saint Paul was sold for scrapping in January 1980.